MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 It is not meant to be used for production as in a default DB2 installation, many privileges are granted to PUBLIC.

 ### Creating the Oracle database tables with the Server Configuration Tool
-Use the Server Configuration Tool that is provided with MobileFirst Server installation to create the Oracle database tables.
+Use the Server Configuration Tool that is provided with {{ site.data.keys.mf_server }} installation to create the Oracle database tables.

 In Database Selection panel of the Server Configuration Tool, select the **Oracle Standard or Enterprise Editions, 11g or 12c** option.
 In the next three panes, enter the database credentials.